ImperialCollegeLondon/sharpy/docs/source/content/installation.md

-# SHARPy v2.0 Installation Guide
+# SHARPy v2.2 Installation Guide
-__Last revision 9 October 2023__
+__Last revision 26 January 2024__

 The following step by step tutorial will guide you through the installation process of SHARPy.
-This is the updated process valid from v2.0.
+This is the updated process valid from v2.2.

 ## Requirements